Nanette Hanson

-Nanette Hanson (1941–1967), GC, was a teacher at St John's School, Dundee, Scotland.
-She is known for talking down convicted murderer, spree killer and serial killer Robert Mone, and is credited with saving the lives of the 11 girls in her class for which she was posthumously awarded the Albert Medal, which later became the George Cross.
+Nanette Hanson AM (1941 – 1 November 1967) was a teacher at St John's Roman Catholic High School, Dundee, Scotland.
+She talked down Robert Mone during an armed siege, before being fatally wounded by him, and is credited with saving the lives of the twelve girls in her class for which she was posthumously awarded the Albert Medal (which later became the George Cross).

 Personal life

 Nanette Hanson was born in 1941, in Bradford, Yorkshire, the daughter of George (a police superintendent) and Mary Hall.
-In May 1967 she married Guy Hanson in Bradford, and the young couple moved to Dundee, where Nanette had got a job teaching at St John's School.
+In May 1967 she married Guy Hanson in Bradford, and the couple moved to Dundee, where Nanette had got a job teaching at St John's School.
 She is buried in St John's Churchyard, Ben Rhydding, Ilkley, Yorkshire.

-Death
+Murder

-Hanson was taking a needlework class of 12 girls when Robert Mone, a soldier armed with a shot gun, entered her classroom.
+Hanson was taking a needlework class of twelve girls when Robert Mone, a soldier armed with a shotgun, entered her classroom.
 He told the girls to barricade the doors and herded them into a fitting room.
 He fired several rounds at the classroom door.
-Hanson engaged him in conversation and he asked for an acquaintance - nurse Marion Young - to be brought to the school.
+Hanson engaged him in conversation and he asked for an acquaintance, Marion Young, to be brought to the school.
 Mone attempted to shoot Hanson, raped one of the girls and sexually assaulted another.
 Eventually, the two women persuaded him to let the girls go.
-Hanson and Young attempted to get him to give himself up, but at about 4.30pm he told Hanson, after a 90 minute ordeal, to close the blinds before shooting her in the back and fatally wounding her (she later died in hospital).
+Hanson and Young attempted to get him to give himself up, but at about 4.30pm he told Hanson, after ninety minutes, to close the blinds before shooting her in the back and fatally wounding her (she later died in hospital, aged 26).
 Hanson was pregnant with her first child at the time of her murder.